-Even traditional organisations whose internal policies do not allow for a cloud-first approach are beginning to experience the benefits
+Even traditional organisations whose internal policies do not allow for a cloud-first approach are beginning to experience the benefits of a hybrid approach to data security.

-A full digitisation of the compliance function will help businesses enable their compliance officers to work from home. of a hybrid approach to data security.
 In this model, core software functionalities live in the cloud (where they can be continuously upgraded and improved) while sensitive customer data is kept on premises.